 5. Table Runner

 What does every well-dressed kids’ table need?
 A custom table runner featuring their very own artwork!
 Take a classic turkey handprint, paper snowflake cutout or a drawing of their version of a winter wonderland, and transform it into fabric to personalize their table.

 Take kid’s artwork from doodle to dream room with a DIY headboard.
 Ursula Carmona, founder of DIY design blog Home Made by Carmona, teamed up with her daughter to create a custom design featuring for her bedroom makeover.
 Read even more about how the dynamic design-duo worked together on the project here.

 Just imagine the reaction you’ll get when you surprise the little one in your life with a stuffed animal featuring their artwork!
 Audrey of This Little Street took her daughter’s drawings and turned them into fabric dolls and you can do it too following this beginner-friendly tutorial.

 Are you ready to take home the prize for making the most thoughtful/orignal/tear-worthy gift for Grandma and Grandpa?
 We’re sure Albertina, the blogger behind Mimosa Lane, took home this prize when she presented Grandma with a pineapple dress featuring her daughter’s artwork.
 Lucky for you, Albertina is sharing how you can recreate the project!

 We love the idea of inviting your little ones to help with making these DIY gift ideas!
-For even more hands-on sewing with your kids, be sure to grab a copy of our newest book, The Spoonflower Quick-Sew Project Book by Anda Corrie.
+For even more hands-on sewing with your kids, be sure to grab a copy of The Spoonflower Quick-Sew Project Book by Anda Corrie.